Blog Layout

 california eviction

-Normally, it’ll take landlords anywhere from 5 to 8 weeks to evict a tenant from their California property.
-This, however, is dependent upon various factors.
+Normally, it’ll take landlords anywhere from 5 to 8 weeks for an eviction to start.
+This, however, is dependent upon various factors such as the eviction laws.
 For example, it takes into consideration the reason for eviction, how quickly the tenant was served with the summons and complaint, and if the tenant requests for a stay of execution.

 The following is a step-by-step overview of the California eviction process, no matter the terms specified on the rental or lease agreement.